 3 Tips to Stop Complaining All the Time

 I’ve been working for years to change my habits by looking for opportunities to share POSITIVE stories with people.
 I haven’t succeeded in cutting out all of my complaining, but I can say that I whine less often.
 As a result, I have been involved in fewer “complaint competitions“.
-Here are three ways that I try to be positive in conversations with my friends, family, and coworkers.
+Here are three ways that we can try to be positive in conversations with friends, family, and coworkers.

 Not all of the things that I have going on at a given time are positive.
 For example, today I was thinking about needing some repairs on my car, how much I didn’t want to wake up and go to the gym, and the dishes I’ll have to clean before I make dinner after work.
 UHG

-After having this conversation with myself in the morning, I have lots of options for things to discuss about with the people around me.
-By sorting out the things I am currently excited about, I give myself easy answers to offer others that won’t start a cycle of complaining.
+After having this conversation with ourselves in the morning, we have lots of options for things to discuss about with the people around us.
+By sorting out the things we are currently excited about, we give ourselves easy answers to offer others that won’t start a cycle of complaining.

-2. I Try to Hit the 3:1 Ratio in Conversations
+2. Try to Hit the 3:1 Ratio in Conversations